-Outcomes Key risk Risk mitigation Improved collaboration with statutory entities and other key stakeholders; Increased efficiency in registration of persons and entities to facilitate creation of job opportunities; and Improved compliance through enforcement of the NCA. - Lack of funding from the dti may lead to a shortage of funds, resulting in the NCR's inability to meet long and short term financial commitments and execution of strategic objectives - Failure to collect renewal fees from registrants Update of the Portfolio Committee as and when required Prepared & submitted annual cash flow projections to the dti Budget mid-term reviews & reprioritization of funds Approval of annual budget by EXCO (Procurement Plan) Annual approval of the procurement plan by EXCO Monthly variance reports to compare actual vs. budget PDA interest utilization policy; New registration thresholds for credit providers; Invoicing of all registrants a month before fees are due; Uncapping of branch fees; registration certificates & window decals issued annually upon renewal & not once off; lapsing policy implemented Information Technology Innovations and / advancements in the external technological environment, may threaten NCR's current business model and the ability to adequately and efficiently service clients Business Continuity In the event of a major business disruption; the NCR may not be able to continue with the business due to lack of BCP resulting in non-achievement of business objectives Assessment of the new ICT infrastructure; Additional servers acquired; new additional laptops and desktops acquired; additional ICT skills recruited; Network infrastructure improved.
-Risk assessment on security performed; Insurance cover in place; Maintenance plan in place for office equipment and building; ICT disaster recovery & BCM plans are in place; - Health & safety committee; - Alignment to Government Covid-19 regulations; - Implemented the BCP in terms of people working remotely where possible; and - Server monitoring & alert system.
+Outcomes Key risk Risk mitigation Improved collaboration with statutory entities and other key stakeholders; Increased efficiency in registration of persons and entities to facilitate creation of job opportunities; and Improved compliance through enforcement of the NCA.
+Funding Alternative funding models are in place: PDA interest utilisation policy; new registration thresholds for credit providers; invoicing of all registrants a month before fees are due; uncapping of branch fees; registration certificates & window decals issued annually upon renewal & not once off; lapsing policy implemented.
+Information Technology Assessment of the new ICT infrastructure; Additional servers acquired; new additional laptops and desktops acquired; additional ICT skills recruited; Network infrastructure improved.
+Human Capital Some vacant positions have been and are filled; Training interventions; staff benefits; provision of tools of trade; retention strategies; wellness programs.
+Business Continuity Risk assessment on security performed; Insurance cover in place; - Maintenance plan in place for office equipment and building; ICT disaster recovery & BCM plans are in place; Health & safety committee; server monitoring & alert system.
+Efficient service delivery Regular consumer education campaigns; Capacity building workshops; Ongoing compliance monitoring & enforcement action; Ongoing training sessions for NCR employees; External evaluation of the call centre; Regular engagements with other regulators; regular engagements with the dtic & other government departments.

+PART D

-PART D TECHNICAL INDICATOR DESCRIPTION
+TECHNICAL INDICATOR DESCRIPTION

 Items Guide Indicator title Functional national register of credit agreements established by NCR, SARB, FSCA & FIC.
 Definition A national register for all credit agreements concluded in RSA and established in terms of Section 69 of the NCA.
-Source of data Credit Providers and credit bureaus.
-Method of calculation or assessment Qualitative and Quantitative (system generated reports) Assumptions That there will be a co-operation by all entities involved.
-Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A Desired performance Increased access to SMMEs funding and effective enforcement of the Act.
+Source of data Credit Providers Method of calculation or assessment Qualitative and Quantitative (system generated reports) Assumptions That there will be a co-operation by all entities involved Disaggregation of beneficiaries (where applicable) Target for women: N/A Target for youth: N/A Target for people with disabilities: N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A Desired performance Increased access to SMMEs funding and effective enforcement of the Act.
 Indicator responsibility Manager: Credit Bureau Compliance

 Items Guide Indicator title % of new entrants (persons and entities) registered within a number of business days of receipt of signed proposed conditions and payment of registration fees.
 Definition The indicator seeks to improve efficiency in the registration process of persons and entities.
-Source of data Registration fees collected and signed proposed conditions of registration received Registration certificates issued Number of applications Reports from the system Method of calculation or assessment Quantitative Total number of applications registered within 2 business days of receipt of signed proposed conditions and payment of registration fees.
-Total number of applications registered = Total percentage (%) of new applications registered Assumptions Functional registration system Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A Spatial transformation (where applicable) • Contribution to spatial transformation priorities: N/A • Spatial impact area: N/A Desired performance Increased number of registered persons and entities leading to job creation and establishment of SMMEs.
+Source of data Registration fees collected and signed proposed conditions of registration received Registration certificates issued Applicants Reports from the system Method of calculation or assessment Quantitative Total number of applications registered within 2 business days of receipt of signed proposed conditions and payment of registration fees.
+Total number of applications registered = Total percentage (%) of new applications registered Assumptions Functional registration system Disaggregation of beneficiaries (where applicable) Target for women: N/A Target for youth: N/A Target for people with disabilities: N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A Desired performance Increased number of registered persons and entities leading to job creation and establishment of SMMEs.
 Indicator responsibility Manager: Registrations